 It should be noted that the combined deductions for qualified business income and qualified cooperative dividends also cannot exceed taxable income minus net capital gain.

 A plain reading of the text of the new law would suggest that it provides a significantly larger § 199A deduction to some member farmers marketing their products through a cooperative than to farmers selling to a non-cooperative.
 But it is too early to tell if this interpretation will be implemented.
-Seemingly plain readings of the code are sometimes transformed by IRS regulation.
-It is also possible that Congress could "fix" this provision.
+It is possible that Congress could "fix" this provision.
+Additionally, seemingly plain readings of the code are sometimes changed by IRS regulation.
 Section 199A(f)(4) instructs the Secretary of the Treasury to prescribe regulations necessary to “carry out the purposes” of the law, including those “requiring or restricting the allocation of items” under the law.
 Significantly disparate treatment of similar activities may warrant administrative consideration of the “purposes” of the law.

 As noted above, we’ve only touched on a very small corner of this difficult provision.
 It is hard to tell when and how the guidance will begin streaming in.